Southeast Community Information

 DEP's Emergency Response Team personnel remained on site through March 6, 2025.
 SPS is actively pumping water used to put out the fire into holding tanks to prevent any material from entering Tookany Creek.
 The wastewater treatment facility on site is still operational and unaffected by the fire, and will be utilized to treat the fire water before it is sent to the Philadelphia Water Department (PWD) for disposal.

-There remain no concerns for air quality or drinking water.
+There remains no concerns for air quality or drinking water.

-The fire has been extinguished.
-Now that the fire has been fully extinguished, emergency response operations will demobilize, and the building will be cleared for entry.
+The fire was extinguished.
+Once the fire had been fully extinguished, emergency response operations demobilized, and the building was cleared for entry.
 DEP initiated follow-up inspections.
-Both DEP and DEP-certified third-party inspectors assessed the facility's storage tanks, to ensure the proper disposal of any remaining chemicals and debris, supervise the removal of asbestos, and collaborate with SPS on the development of future plans for the site.
+Both DEP and DEP-certified third-party inspectors assessed the facility's storage tanks, to ensure the proper disposal of any remaining chemicals and debris, supervised the removal of asbestos, and collaborated with SPS on the development of future plans for the site.

 Water Quality